 Previous studies have revealed that genetic background, age, dietary habits, lifestyle, and local environments play crucial roles in the heterogeneity of enteric microbiota among humans57.
 We observed a significant p-value for the fungal composition difference in different cohorts from the principal component analysis results.
 This observation is consistent with previous bacterial research58,59 exposing the effects of ethnicity and technical various on gut microbiota and highlights the compulsion for combined analysis.
 We showed that the enteric fungal profile in CRC is distinct from healthy controls, and it owned significant regional differences.
 Ascomycota and Basidiomycota dominated both CRC and control subjects in almost all cohorts.
 The alpha diversity in CRC was altered and decreased compared with healthy controls.
 It was similar to other intestinal diseases IBD in the previous research8.
 In the IBD research, Saccharomyces cerevisiae and Candida albicans were enriched in IBD, which may be the primary reason for low alpha diversity in IBD.
 However, this study showed they have no apparent difference between CRC and healthy control.
 This revealed that even though the alpha diversity of the various disease would be disturbed, their mechanisms may be different.

 The meta-analysis approach has been used to evaluate and combine results of comparable studies60 with significant advantages of reducing the influence by most highly abundant features and weakening the batch effect.
-We applied the rank-sum method to identify 33 microeukaryotes and 31 bacteria that significantly differed in CRC across eight cohorts.
+We applied the rank-sum method to identify 33 fungi and 31 bacteria that significantly differed in CRC across eight cohorts.
 Since few studies described the fungi associated with CRC, the bacterial populations we screened could prove that the fungal organisms we found were correct.
 Our results were supported by the fact that more than half of the cancer-related bacteria were carcinoma potential probiotics or pathogens, and four out of the top five were reported colorectal cancer pathogen, namely, F. nucleatum61, P. micra17, G. morbillorum62,63, and A. hadrus64 have been reported previously to promote CRC development and occurrence.
 It also proved that there might be existed several potential probiotics or pathogenic fungi we found, and the possibility of the top rankings p-value difference or the biggest value of |log⁡(FC)| would be more significant.
 Among the most effective two fungi, A. rambellii and R. irregularis were reported cancer related.
 A. rambellii was the most significantly different fungi in CRC-control, as well as in CRC-adenoma comparison.
 It would create carcinogenic products, aflatoxin and aflatoxin precursor sterigmatocystin29,30.
 Salvianolic acids, as a result of the A. officinalis-R. irregularis symbiosis, showed a significant impact on cancer treatment65,66.
 Furthermore, other major affected compounds from A. officinalis-R. irregularis symbiosis, such as rosmarinic acid, ferulic acid, caffeic acids, and derivatives, present several health-related properties, such as antioxidant, anti-inflammatory, and antimicrobial activities67,68.
 A. rambellii and A. kawachii were the most enriched or depleted fungus in CRC.
 Even though both were from the same genus Aspergillus, the latter plays the opposite function in cancer.
 The crude enzyme extract derived from A. rambellii could enhance the antioxidative activities of Viscum album var. coloratum31 (Korean mistletoe; KM), a promising agent for treating colon cancer69, hepatoma, and immunomodulation in the previous study.
 In the other research, solid-state fermentation with A. kawachii would create the fermented silkworm was investigated anticancer activity in human hepatocellular carcinoma cells32.
 Collectively, our results evidenced the correctness of fungi selection, and the fungi were associated with CRC or adenoma, especially A. rambellii, R. irregularis, and A. kawachii.